The Clear Edge

 The pattern: Unresolved conflicts don’t just consume time in resolution—they drain energy continuously until addressed.
 Every avoidance compounds the drain.

-The Framework: Five Drains to Eliminate, Three Sources to Install
+Founder Fuel System: Five Energy Drains to Cut and Three Fuel Sources to Install

 Most founders think $100K requires more hours.
-Wrong.
-It requires better energy economics—maximizing output per unit of capacity.
+It actually requires better energy economics—maximizing output per unit of capacity.

 Energy drains fall into five categories.
 Most founders have 3–4 active at any time.